The Risks of Dabbing Cannabis: Shatter, Wax, Dab Drug

 Possible Side Effects of Using Shatter

-Shatter has similar side effects to marijuana flower, yet they are much more pronounced and severe due to the high levels of THC.
+There are many known side effects of marijuana flower, yet they are much more pronounced and severe with Shatter due to the high levels of THC.
 In the short term, users might expect some of the following:

 • Increased anxiety or panic attacks